 "Ethnic Studies" means the instruction of students in prekindergarten through grade 12 in the historical contributions and perspectives of ethnic groups and social groups.
 This includes interdisciplinary, age appropriate and grade-appropriate curricula and programs dedicated to the historical and contemporary study of race, ethnicity, and indigenous peoples (including the Indigenous People of Vermont).
 This requires a critical examination of the experiences and perspectives of racial and ethnic groups and indigenous peoples that have suffered systemic oppression, marginalization, discrimination, persecution, and genocide within and outside the United States.
-"Ethnic Studies" may involve a critical examination of these experiences and perspectives through the lens of the characteristics of social identity groups.
+"Ethnic Studies" may involve a critical examination of the characteristics of social identity groups.